calaldees/teacherEducation/teacherEducation/_sessions.md

     * Access to computing tools (the class divide and resourcing)
     * Discussion: Segregation to improve inclusion?
 * Mentor
+    * OneNote
+        * How does your department ensure that your curriculum meets the needs of all pupils?
+        * Discuss strategies to effectively liaise with SENDCO, SEND department and other colleagues, families and pupils.
+What are the issues of access and engagement in this subject, and setting?
+        * What is adaptive practice?
+    * Guidance
         * How do you ensure that your curriculum meets the needs of all pupils?
             * Task: Identify groups that may/may-not be engaging with Computing lessons (FSM, EAL, SEN, Gender) #5/a-AdaptTeach-LearnHow-special_needs_wider how could the curriculum engage them more
         * How do I effectively liaise with SENDCO, SEND department and other colleagues, families and pupils to identify effective strategies?
             * Task: discuss case study of effective parent engagement - Identify 2 pupils where building communication with home could be beneficial
             * #7/k-Behaviour-LearnHow-engage_parents
         * What are the issues of access and engagement in this subject, and setting?
             *
         * #6/c-Assessment-LearnHow-monitor_data

 SPR1 Due Friday 15th December